outdoorbits/little-backup-box/README.md

 The exact steps depend on the backup mode.

 ### Remote control mode

+The remote control mode is enabled by default.
+This mode allows you to control and manage Little Backup Box via a web UI.

 1. Point the browser to *http://127.0.0.1* (replace *127.0.0.1* with the actual IP address of the Raspberry Pi).
 2. Start the desired action by pressing the appropriate button.